Skip to content

 #!/bin/bash

-/bin/bash does not exist on Termux.
+/bin/bash does not exist on Nix or Termux.
 You must update the shebang line to point to the actual bash interpreter.
 The easiest way to do this is make the script a template and use the lookPath template function, for example:

 #!{{ lookPath "bash" }}